NastasiaSaby/ml_introduction/Readme.md

 # Introduction to ML

-Follow the explanations and steps in the slides
+Follow the explanations and steps in the slides "Introduction to ML.odp"